 Consider the "3R's" of ethical behavior.
-Instruct participants to write the information into their participant manuals on page 6 in the spaces provided.
+Instruct participants to write the information in their Participant Manuals on page 5 in the spaces provided.

 The first "R" of business ethics is RESPECT.
-It is an attitude that must be applied to people, organizational resources and your environment.
+It is an attitude that must be applied to people, organizational resources, and your environment.
 Respect includes behavior such as:

-- Treating everyone (customers, co-workers, vendors, etc.) with dignity and courtesy. - Using company supplies, equipment, time, and money appropriately, efficiently, and for business use only.

-Protecting and improving your work environment, and abiding by laws, rules and regulations that exist to protect our world and our way of life.
+- Treating everyone (customers, co-workers, vendors, etc.) with dignity and courtesy. - Using company supplies, equipment, time, and money appropriately, efficiently, and for business use only. - Protecting and improving your work environment, and abiding by laws, rules, and regulations that exist to protect our world and our way of life.

 The second "R" of business ethics is RESPONSIBILITY.
-Employees have a responsibility to customers, co-workers, the organization and themselves.
+Employees have a responsibility to customers, co-workers, the organization, and themselves.
 Responsibility includes such behaviors as: